-With many benefits such as scalability, flexibility, more control for the customers, and cost-effectiveness, IaaS is a very popular option for many firms who want to utilise and control their system without having the cost of purchasing hardware.
+With many benefits such as scalability, flexibility, more control for the customers, and cost-effectiveness, IaaS is a very popular option for many firms who want to utilise and control their systems without having the cost of purchasing hardware.

 Software as a Service (SaaS) vs Hosted Software

 SaaS and Hosted software offer some quite similar benefits, however, they have some key differences, as well as their own pros and cons.
-To be able to choose the correct option for your needs, is it important to understands the differences between the two, and what they offer.
+To be able to choose the correct option for your needs, is it important to understand the differences between the two, and what they offer.

 Software as a service (SaaS), as mentioned above, are applications that are delivered to customers through the web.
-SaaS software does not require any installation from the end-users, and is provided by the service provider.
+SaaS software does not require any installation from the end-users and is provided by the service provider.

 This form of cloud service is very popular due to its reliability, low initial costs, and convenience as the service providers do most of the management and maintenance.

-Another approach to deliver the software to end-users through the internet is hosted software.
+Another approach to delivering the software to end-users through the internet is hosted software.
 Hosted software, in simple terms, is software that a customer buys and owns, but is installed via a hosting centre instead of on the customer’s servers.

 As the customer owns the software, they can choose to update the software whenever fits them most, as well as having more customisations on the product.